 Unsuccessful bidders must be informed of the reasons for the contract award decision at the time of notification of the contract award decision.
-The notification letter must state the exact standstill period applicable to the contract.
-Tenderers that have submitted an admissible tender must be informed of the name of the successful tenderer or in the case of a framework agreement, the names of the parties to the agreement and the characteristics and relative advantages of the tender selected.
-If a tender is being rejected, the unsuccessful bidder must be informed of the reasons for the decision of non-equivalence or for the works, supplies or services not meeting the performance or functional requirements.
+Under the Remedies Regulations, the notification letter must state the exact standstill period applicable to the contract.
+Tenderers that have submitted an admissible tender must be informed of the name of the successful tenderer (or in the case of a framework agreement, the names of the parties to the agreement) and a summary of the reasons including the characteristics and relative advantages of the tender selected.
+If a tender is being rejected, the unsuccessful bidder must be provided with the reasons for the decision of non-equivalence or for the works, supplies or services not meeting the performance or functional requirements.

-In RPS v Kildare County Council [2016] IEHC 113, the Irish High Court held that in order to set out the characteristics and relative advantages of the successful tender, the contracting authority must at least mention the matters which should have been included in the applicant's tender or the matters contained in the successful tenders.
+In RPS v Kildare County Council [2016] IEHC 113, the Irish High Court held that in order to set out the characteristics and relative advantages of the successful tender, the contracting authority must at least mention the matters which should have been included in the unsuccessful tenderer's tender or the matters contained in the successful tender.
 The statement of reasons must therefore be sufficiently detailed to explain how the successful tender was advantageous by reference to particular matters, respects, examples or facts supporting a general assertion of relative advantage.